 This article details connecting the tow vehicle charging system via the 7 pin harness, and also has information on a DC/DC charger.

 NOTE: AS OF JULY, 2022, ALL TRAILERS ARE SHIPPED WITH THE 7-PIN TO BATTERY WIRING SYSTEM DESCRIBED IN THIS ARTICLE CONNECTED AT THE FACTORY.
+It is still worthwhile to review this document as it details how this charging system works.
+Your connection will be fused, the fuse is located between the 7 pin box and the house battery bank.

 7 Pin Junction Box